gyzerok/relax.js/README.md

 ## Usage

-For the first we creates a simple Dispatcher.
+For the first lets create a simple Dispatcher.
 ```javascript
 // AppDispatcher.js